ddella/Kubernetes-Cluster/10-Upgrade-Kubernetes-Cluster-Kubeadm.md

 # Upgrade Kubernetes Cluster Using Kubeadm
-In this example, I will be upgrading Kubernetes version 1.27.4 to 1.28.0.
+In this example, I will be upgrading Kubernetes version `1.28.1` to `1.28.2`.

 We need to run the upgrades in the following order:

 1. Control plane node(s)
 2. Worker Nodes

-Also, we need to upgrade the following components on both the control plane(s) and the worker nodes.
+Also, we need to upgrade the following components on the control plane(s), the worker nodes and every `bastion` hosts you use to manage your K8s cluster.

 - Kubeadm
-- Kubelet
+- Kubelet (not needed on bastion host)
 - Kubectl

 # Before